Registration Guide for First Year Students: Class of 2025

 Who needs to take it?

 All students interested in taking Chem10 at any point in their time at Swarthmore need to take the exam.
 The exam is required for any student interested in majoring in Chemistry, Biochemistry, Biology, or Neuroscience, or who is looking at any pre-medical professional preparation (pre-med, pre-vet, pre-dental, etc.).
-Students interested in Engineering and Environmental Studies are also highly encouraged to take the exam.
+Students interested in Engineering and Environmental Studies are also highly encouraged to take the exam, since these students may elect to enroll in Chem10 at some point.

 The only students who do not have to take the Readiness Exam prior to taking Chem10 are those who have scored a 5 on the AP Chemistry Exam or a 6 or higher on the IB Advanced (Higher Level) Chemistry Exam.